This post may contain affiliate links. Click here to read my full disclosure.

-What are you going to do with all those boxes full of STUFF that have been neglected for who knows how long?
+What are you going to do with all those boxes full of STUFF that has been neglected for who knows how long?
 Have you thought about having a garage sale?
 Do you know how to have a successful garage sale?

-It is a quick way to earn some extra cash, while taking things off your hands you no longer need/want.
-Sure it takes some work, but I can help!
+Garage sales are a quick way to earn extra cash, while taking things off your hands you no longer need/want.
+Sure it takes some work, but you can do it!

 She knew of a lot of things that would intrigue people to stop and have a look around, but she especially knew how to haggle!

-By the time I decluttered my things, I knew a garage sale was the perfect thing to help me get rid of my cutter once and for all!
+By the time I decluttered my things, I knew a garage sale was the perfect thing to help me get rid of my clutter once and for all!

 Needless to say, I have a good bit of experience decluttering and hosting garage sales!